mousepawmedia/devdocs/network/source/serverconfig/linode.rst

     bayes_ignore_header X-Spam-Flag
     bayes_ignore_header X-Spam-Status

-..
-NOTE:: This is enabling the Bayes system for SpamAssassin.
+..  note:: This is enabling the Bayes system for SpamAssassin.
 You *will*
     need to regularly train this system.

 Save and close.